ska-sa/katsdpcontim/katsdpcontim/docs/design.rst

 The primary input data will be L1 visibilities, obtained from the data store, with the following dimensions:

 - 2 second time dumps.
-This translates to 18,000 timesteps for an 10 hour observation.
+This translates to 18,000 timesteps for a 10 hour observation.
 - 2016 baselines given 64 antenna (no auto-correlations)
 - 4096 channels.
 - 4 correlations.